.png)

 Hands-On Healing: Practical and Classroom Strategies for Addressing Trauma

 This session explores practical and classroom-based strategies for addressing trauma, focusing on hands-on techniques to support individuals in educational and community settings.
 Participants will engage in interactive activities and discussions designed to enhance their understanding and application of trauma-informed practices.
-Presenters: Genevieve Lucaccini/Kelly Hudleston Target Audience: TK-2 Teachers, 3-5 Teachers, 6-8 Teachers
+Presenters: Genevieve Lucaccini/Kelly Hudleson Target Audience: TK-2 Teachers, 3-5 Teachers, 6-8 Teachers

 AI for Educational Leaders